How You Can Prevent Water Contamination at Home

 Running only full loads helps you mitigate these environmental harms.
 You'll do fewer loads of laundry, run fewer dishwasher cycles, and discharge less contaminated water from your home.

-11. Reduce Plastic Consumption
+11. Reduce Plastic and Other Single-use Product Consumption

 12. Experiment With Organic Foods and Vegetarian Options

 Organic foods help keep pollutants out of the water because their growing methods use no pesticides.
-When you wash a non-organic apple at the kitchen sink, lingering pesticide residue could transfer to the water.
+When you wash a non-organic apple in the kitchen sink, lingering pesticide residue could transfer to the water.
 When you wash organic fruits and vegetables, you'll likely transfer fewer pesticides, keeping the water clean.

 Additionally, agricultural operations that produce meat use large quantities of water, and the fertilizers, pesticides, and manure often run off into the water supply.
 Diminished meat consumption would mean less meat production and smaller volumes of contaminated water to run off.